Minimum Monotone Spanning Trees: Properties of Monotone Paths and Trees

-\begin{restatable}[\restateref{pr:monotone-half-plane}]{lemma}{prMonotoneHalfPlane} Let~$S$ be a set of points, and let $P=\langle u,x,v \rangle$ be a geometric path on $S$.
-Let $d$ be a direction such that $S$ is in $d$-general position.
-If $u$ and $v$ lie in the same half-plane determined by $\overline{d}(x)$, then the path $P$ is not $d$-monotone. \end{restatable}
+\begin{property} Let~$S$ be a set of points, and let~$T$ be a spanning tree of~$S$.
+Let $x$ be a vertex of $T$, let $u$ and $v$ be two neighbors of $x$ in $T$, and let $d$ be a direction such that $S$ is in $d$-general position.
+If $u$ and $v$ lie in the same half-plane determined by $\overline{d}(x)$, then the path between $u$ and $v$ in $T$ is not $d$-monotone. \end{property}

+\begin{proof} It is immediate to see that in the linear ordering $\ord(S,d)$, the projection of $v$ either precedes or follows both the projections of $u$ and $x$.
+Hence, the path $\langle u, x, v \rangle$ is not $d$-monotone (see \cref{fi:monotone-half-plane}). \end{proof}

-The next lemma generalizes \cref{pr:monotone-half-plane}.
-It concerns the wedges formed by a set of $k > 1$ directions (in contrast to the half-plane formed by the perpendicular to a single direction) and two arbitrary points in the same wedge.
+The next property generalizes Property~\ref{pr:monotone-half-plane}.
+It concerns the wedges formed by a set of $k > 1$ directions (in contrast to the half-plane formed by the perpendicular to a single direction) and two arbitrary points in the same wedge (in contrast to just two neighbors of $x$).

-\begin{restatable}[\restateref{pr:diff_wedges}]{lemma}{prDiffWedges} Let~$S$ be a set of points, let $T$ be a spanning tree of~$S$, and let \D be a set of $k$ directions.
-Let $x$, $u$, and $v$ be points in~$S$ such that $x \in \Path{u}{v}$.
-If $u$ and $v$ lie in the same wedge in $\W_\D(x)$, then the path~$\Path{u}{v}$ is not \D-monotone. \end{restatable}
+\begin{property} Let~$S$ be a set of points, let $T$ be a spanning tree of~$S$, and let $\cal D$ be a set of $k$ (pairwise non-opposite) directions.
+Let $x$, $u$, and $v$ be points in~$S$ such that $x \in T(u,v)$.
+If $u$ and $v$ lie in the same wedge in $\W_\D(x)$, then the path~$T(u,v)$ is not \D-monotone. \end{property}